 Peel and devein the shrimp, if needed.
-Pat the shrimp dry, then season with salt and pepper.
+Pat the shrimp dry, then season with kosher salt and pepper.

 Heat the olive oil in a large skillet over medium heat.
 Add the shrimp and cook for 1 - 2 minutes, turning over to just start to get a little bit of color on each side.
-Shrimp cook very quickly, so take care to NOT fully cook the shrimp yet!
+Shrimp cooks very quickly, so take care to NOT fully cook the shrimp yet!